jayneelvanmali/Hotel-Recommender/README.md

 This is a repository for Flask-Heroku deployment.

 Data and library are not included in this repo.
-Please contact me for more information.